 GAMSAT is a test that was originally developed for Medical School applicants in Australia, where Medicine was a graduate entry course.
 It has since been adopted by a number of Graduate Entry Medicine courses in the UK.

 The exam evaluates the abilities and skills you’ve gained through prior experience and learning.
 It covers basic science, as well as the general skills of problem-solving, critical thinking and writing.

-Six UK Medical Schools use GAMSAT for their Graduate Entry courses:
+The UK Medical Schools that use GAMSAT for their Graduate Entry courses are: